The Making, Shaping and Treating of Steel: 101

 Professional Development Hours

-This course may qualify for up to 13.5 Professional Development Hour (PDH) credits.
-Each attendee will receive a certificate listing the quantity of PDH credits earned for this course.
-This course is not approved for PDH credit in New York, Florida, North Carolina and Oklahoma.
+This course may qualify for up to 15 Professional Development Hour (PDH) credits.
+Each attendee will receive a certificate listing the quantity of PDH credits earned for the course.
+This course is not approved for PDH credits in New York, Florida, North Carolina and Oklahoma.